Jacksonville High School (Alabama)

-Jacksonville High School is a public high school located in Jacksonville, Alabama, USA, serving grades 7–12.
+Jacksonville High School is a public high school located in Jacksonville, Alabama, United States, serving grades 7–12.
 It is part of the Jacksonville City Schools system.
 Its colors are blue and gold.

 Until 1998, the school was located adjacent to the Jacksonville State University campus on Pelham Road North.
 The current school building was built on part of the site of the former Jacksonville Airport.